Lindt8/ng-imager/docs/dev/architecture.md

 - `shaped_events_g`
 - `raw_events_rejected_shaping` (if nothing usable can be formed)

-*(Implementation note: shaping and typed-event creation will replace the current direct PHITSAdapter → typed-event path.
-Until shaping is implemented, PHITSAdapter produces NeutronEvent/GammaEvent objects directly.
-This is acceptable during early pipeline prototyping.)*
+(Implementation note: Shaping and typed-event construction are implemented and used in the PHITS path.
+PHITSAdapter now emits canonical Hit objects, which pass through apply_hit_filters → is_reconstructable → shape_events_for_cones → shaped_to_typed_events to produce NeutronEvent and GammaEvent instances exactly as described here.)

 ### 5.2.
 Typed Events